Learn how to make a dishwasher safe galaxy mug with this video tutorial!

 Oh, and I also have this tutorial for painting a galaxy on a wood slice.
 Maybe I'm a bit of a galaxy painting addict!

 I really hope you enjoy making your own dishwasher safe galaxy mug!
-If you do and post a photo on social media, please tag me @natashalhn on IG or @natasha5887 on Twitter.
-Someone tagged me in a pair of wrist wraps just a couple of days ago and it was so much fun to see!
+If you do and post a photo on social media, please tag me.
+Someone tagged me with a project just a couple of days ago and it was so much fun to see!